About the Video

-SVE's aluminum radiator features a 3 row, cross flow design that improves coolant flow over your factory radiator.
-The 3 row core, and all aluminum tanks, increase coolant capacity to ensure your S197 is running cool at all times.
-Beautiful, TIG weld beads flow across all seams of the radiator to ensure leak free performance that lasts.
-High efficiency air fins allow maximum airflow in any driving condition.
-A plastic drain plug with rubber o-ring is included for easy servicing.
-Factory size inlets, and outlets, are utilized to make SVE's radiator a quick and easy installation!
+SVE's aluminum radiator features a triple-core, cross-flow design that improves the coolant flow over your factory radiator.
+The 3-row design and all-aluminum tanks increase coolant capacity to ensure your S197 is running cool at all times.
+Beautiful TIG welds flow across all seams of the radiator to ensure leak-free performance that lasts.
+High-efficiency air fins allow maximum airflow in any driving condition.
+A plastic drain plug with a rubber o-ring is included for easy servicing.
+Factory size inlets and outlets are utilized to make this SVE radiator the perfect choice for your S197 Mustang!

 Item # SVE-8005E

 #LMR #SVE #Install

 Use of this video is subject to the terms as set forth in our LMR Install Video Disclaimer | https://lmr.com/page/lmr-install-video-disclaimer

 To begin, make sure the car has cooled off.
 DO NOT open the cooling system while under pressure.

 Go ahead and vent the overflow tank cap and then support the car via a lift or jack stands.

 Remove the plastic push pins securing the radiator cover and then set this aside.

 For additional clearance and work room, I went ahead and removed the cold air intake that was on this car.

 Loosen and remove the 8mm retaining bolt securing the power steering reservoir to the fan shroud.